 Don’t Slip Into Denial

 As parents, we want to trust our kids and give them the benefit of the doubt.
-If fact, part of parenting is giving kids the opportunity to make their own choices and experience the consequences for those choices.
+If fact, part of parenting is giving kids the opportunity to make their own choices and experience the consequences of those choices.
 Drug and alcohol abuse, however, requires a different response.
-In order to effectively parent kids that have begun to experiment with drugs and alcohol it is important to be honest with yourself and those around you about the extent of the usage.
+In order to effectively parent kids that have begun to experiment with drugs and alcohol, it is important to be honest with yourself and those around you about the extent of the usage.
 Drug use doesn’t diminish when you ignore it, it only increases.

 The longer that drug use continues the more ingrained some of the behavior becomes and the more a teenager’s thinking evolves to accommodate the alcohol and drug usage.
 Early intervention can help prevent addiction from occurring.

 Abstinence is important for the physical and mental well-being of teenagers.
 Don’t tolerate the use of drugs and alcohol either at home or outside of the home.
 Expect sobriety and kids will rise to your expectations.

 The more unstructured free time that kids have, the more time they have to use alcohol and drugs.
 Be involved in their life and keep them involved in activities that are productive.

 Trust Your Instincts

 As a parent, it is important to trust your instincts.
 Most parents can sense when something is not right with their kids, even when their kids are denying it.
 Don’t be afraid to investigate to see if the internal warning bells are accurate.
 A good rule of thumb with teenagers is “trust but verify.”

 If you or someone you know is experiencing problems with drugs or alcohol, New Dimensions can help.
 Our team of experienced therapists and psychiatrists can help you overcome these challenges and help you develop the skills you need to thrive.
 To schedule a complementary assessment or to find out more about our programs, contact us at 1-800-685-9796.